relaycorp/ddos-report/src/content/docs/mitigation.md

 but the principle applies to any malicious client that supports such challenges.

 As part of this exercise,
-operators should stress-test their systems to ensure that they can handle the expected load.
+operators should also stress-test their systems to ensure that they can handle the expected load.

 ## Adopt the appropriate mitigation tactics